 Experience the spectacularly illuminated Glastonbury Abbey ruins in all their atmospheric beauty.
 Another summer highlight for locals and visitors alike.

 Gates open at 5pm.
 Bring your picnic chairs and fleecy blankets.
 Maybe even a picnic, although there is a bar and food is available.
 Spend the evening chatting, singing along and enjoying the atmosphere and ambience of the wonderful Abbey grounds.
 Well behaved dogs are permitted on leads.

 Book a seat on the Old Oaks coach (for guests staying at the park) at just £8.50 per person, return.
 This way, you can leave the car behind, maybe have a glass or two of the local tipple with no worries about parking or traffic jams.

-Tickets for the event are available from the Glastonbury Abbey website or the Abbey shop in Glastonbury (£7 or £5 concessions in advance.
+Tickets for the event will be available from the Glastonbury Abbey website or the Abbey shop in Glastonbury.
 More on the gate.
-Abbey members just £3).

 Returns from coach park (5 mins from Abbey) at approx 10.30pm.

 Book a pitch at Old Oaks Touring Park